• Skip to primary navigation

 Step 1.
 Choose the presentation you want to watch.

 Step 2.
 Switch on subtitles.
-This is the first icon at the bottom left of the screen
+This is the CC (closed caption) icon at the lower right of your screen.

 Step 3.
 Change language to English or your preferred language.
-Click on the Settings icon, and navigate to Subtitles and then to Auto Translate where you can pick the language of your choice.
+Click on the Settings icon (a gear symbol), and navigate to Subtitles and then to Auto Translate where you can pick the language of your choice.

 As I mentioned, there is a packed programme of presentations over the next few months with new topics being added on a frequent basis.
 You can view the full list here or by visiting the FIAF website.